saylesss88/nix-book/src/nix/hardening_NixOS.md

 </details>

-**Monitor denied accesses**: Configure `security.apparmor` or `security.selinux` as a mandatory access control layer, and regularly check logs for AppArmor or SELinux policy denials.
+**Monitor denied accesses**: Configure `security.apparmor` as a mandatory access control layer, and regularly check logs for AppArmor.

 **Review logs with `journalctl`**: Check system logs for unauthorized access attempts or configuration errors.